 Fireplace Grill’s ‘must eat’ dish on their a la carte menu has to be the award-winning duet of waygu Master Kobe and 24 hour slow braised short rib.
 This deeply satisfying dish of is served with foie gras croutons and garlic mashed potato.
 Adding to the impressive grilled dishes that, the pan-seared snow fish served on a bed of lobster ravioli is refined choice, with foie gras broth adding some extra depth to the fish.
 There are three choices for dessert but you will not regret picking the strawberry crumble.
 Packed with berries on a bed of custard, a medley of different textures topped off with shards of glass-like strawberry snaps.
 A good choice for the chocoholics, the chocolate cheesecake is garnished with passion fruit curd with a side of candied orange ice-cream.

 More to discover in this hotel!
 Take a look...

-A stay at InterContinental Bangkok places you in the heart of Bangkok, within a 15-minute walk of Siam Paragon Mall and Siam Square.Featured amenities include wired Internet access (surcharge), a business center, and limo/town car service.Event facilities at this hotel consist of a conference center and a meeting room.A roundtrip airport shuttle is provided for a surcharge (available 24 hours), and free valet parking is available onsite.
+With a stay at InterContinental Bangkok, you'll be centrally located in Bangkok, a 5-minute drive from Siam Paragon Mall and 8 minutes from Suan Pakkard Palace.Featured amenities include wired Internet access (surcharge), a business center, and limo/town car service.Event facilities at this hotel consist of a conference center and a meeting room.A roundtrip airport shuttle is provided for a surcharge (available 24 hours), and free valet parking is available onsite.
 Read More...